NBISweden/ejprd/docs/storage-and-interfaces.md

 Test data is loaded, loaded from here  https://github.com/ga4gh/htsget-refserver/tree/main/data/gcp/gatk-test-data/wgs_bam.

 After deployment is done, follow the instructions below to test that the demo worked as expected.
+In order to restart the services, first take everything down and remove the volumes using docker compose -f docker-compose-demo.yml down -v --remove-orphans
 ### **Download unencrypted files directly**

 #### Get token for downloading data